-2) The preferred option for connecting more than one computer is to use a broadband Router and, with ADSL, this should be a combined “Router/ADSL Modem”.
+2) The preferred option for connecting more than one computer is to use a broadband Router.
 All networked computers connect directly to the router with ‘straight-wired’ CAT5 ethernet cables.

 With a router, it is the router which connects directly to the ISP and not one of the connected PCs.
 The router in turn allocates the IP addresses to the PCs, using one of the address ranges reserved for Local Area Networks, usually 192.168.xxx.xxx

 Either of these options will additionally allow you to run File and/or Printer Sharing across the network.

 If you are running software firewalls, the IP addresses of the networked PCs must be put into its "trusted" area to allow them to communicate with one another.